openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-getting-started/01-01-create-project/assignment.md

 ----

-You are going to change the output of the **Hello App** API application from `Hello RESTeasy` to `Hola RESTeasy` by doing nothing more than changing one line of code.
+You are going to change the output of the **Hello App** API application from `Hello RESTeasy Reactive` to `Hola RESTeasy Reactive` by doing nothing more than changing one line of code.
 Quarkus will take care of everything else.

 ----